 A Path Less Traveled

-A less common scenario that causes “On Behalf Of” notation is when your emails are DKIM-signed with a domain that differs from the domains contained in both the From and Sender fields.
-As mentioned, this is less common, and it's best to reach out to our support team so that we can analyze your domain’s DKIM authority as well as your email headers.
+A less common scenario that causes “On Behalf Of” notation is when your emails are DKIM-signed with a domain that differs from the domains contained in both the From and Sender fields; you'd usually see a mismatch between From and Sender versus the domain listed in the Mail-From header in such cases.
+As mentioned, this is much less common, and it's best to reach out to our support team so that we can analyze your domain’s DKIM authority as well as your email headers.

 If any questions arise, just reach out to our Support team via the Support tab in your Mailgun control panel!